 This is a very special occasion to be spent with loved ones.
 So, unless you have a co-worker who falls into the friend category, you can safely cross them off the wedding guest list.
 You reception is not a place of business and neither should you be using it to plan your next promotion.
 If things go awry at work, you’ll regret having them on your wedding photos.

 Yes, they invited you to their wedding but do you still keep in touch?
 Don’t feel obligated to add them to your wedding guest list.

 Unless you are throwing a super big bash and budget is no object, those plus ones that you have never met do not have to make it into your wedding guest list.

 Friends may take up quite a few spaces at your wedding, but they may be much closer to you than some of your family members.
 Don’t feel guilty removing family from the wedding guest list when they are not close to you.
 Putting close friends in their place will make your wedding much more exciting.
 You want people there who know you well as their support will make your day much more special.

 Now that you’ve got your wedding guest list ready, check out these wedding planning ideas and guides from amazing planners!

 Amazing Photo Gallery Wedding Planning Ideas You Cannot Miss

 Discover More Stunning Wedding Ideas

-Photography credits: wedding forward, Stylish Wedd, bermudian weddings, Nebula, elo7, intimate weddings, Modern Wedding, moonlight bridal, Oh Best Day Ever, happy wedd
+Photography credits: Stylish Wedd, bermudian weddings, Nebula, elo7, intimate weddings, Modern Wedding, moonlight bridal, Oh Best Day Ever, happy wedd